🎉 Get the Insurfin - Insurance Service HTML5 Template for FREE - Offer Ends Soon!

 Recently, I found some issues while working on a WordPress project and trying to create a custom WordPress plugin.
 I tried to create the plugin boilerplate using the WP-CLI scaffold command.
 But, getting an "Error: Error establishing a database connection." error message.

-Steps of Fix the WP-CLI scaffold and Local issue
+✅ Fix the WP-CLI scaffold and Local issue

 Navigate to the root of the WordPress installation.
 For local, it is "<YOURSITE>/app/public/".
 Open the wp-config.php file using any code editor.
 I preferred to edit the code using Visual Studio Code.